anyscale/examples/03_deploy_llama_3_8b/README.md

 - The required accelerator type is specified in the [application code](https://github.com/anyscale/examples/blob/main/03_deploy_llama_3_8b/serve_llama_3_8b.py) in the line `accelerator_type="L4"`.
 If you prefer to use a different hardware accelerator, change `L4` to a different accelerator name (you can see most of the supported ones [here](https://docs.ray.io/en/latest/ray-core/accelerator-types.html#accelerator-types)).
 - Ray Serve will automatically autoscale the number of model replicas between `min_replicas` and `max_replicas`.
 Ray Serve will adapt the number of replicas by monitoring queue sizes.
 For more details on configuring autoscaling, see the documentation [here](https://docs.ray.io/en/latest/serve/api/doc/ray.serve.config.AutoscalingConfig.html).
 - This example uses vLLM.
 The dependencies for this service are specified in [this containerfile](https://github.com/anyscale/examples/blob/main/03_deploy_llama_3_8b/Dockerfile).
 When deploying the service with `anyscale service deploy`, the addition dependencies specified in the containerfile will be built on top of one of the Anyscale-provided base images.
+- To configure vLLM, modify the `engine_kwargs` dictionary.
+For more details and other configuration options, see the documentation for the `LLMConfig` object [here](https://docs.ray.io/en/latest/serve/api/doc/ray.serve.llm.LLMConfig.html#ray.serve.llm.LLMConfig).

 ## Query the service